AP-projects-4001/-/README.md

 3 - Creating a graphical interface.
 ```

-# How to use the application
+# How to use the application?
 ```
 1 - First, you create an account in the program.
 2 - Then through the My Projects section, you can create a project or continue your activity in the projects you are a member of.